cfr42/chronos/README.md

-# prooftrees
+# chronos

-A LaTeX package for drawing logical tableaux.
+A LaTeX package for drawing timelines.